KrisMagical/sudo-make-me-a-website/README.md

 - **Backend** – Spring Boot (Java 21) with a pre‑configured MySQL database
 - **Frontend** – Vite + Vue (modern, fast, hot‑reload in development, production‑ready static files)
 - **Database** – Automatically creates a MySQL database (via Docker or your local installation) and imports sample data
-- **Apache integration** – Generates a production Apache virtual host configuration with **dynamic port detection**, reverse proxy, and SPA routing.
-You can specify your own domain name during setup.
+- **Apache integration** – Generates a production Apache virtual host configuration with **dynamic port detection**, reverse proxy, SPA routing, and **automatic HTTPS header forwarding**.
+You can specify your own domain name and optionally enable SSL during setup.
 - **Smart image handling** – Automatically compresses large images (>2MB) before upload to speed up page loads.
 - **Simple setup** – Run the configuration script as `root`, then start the services as the `www-data` user.
 Everything is configured and ready.